 The most useful feature is its powerful suction cup.
 This allows you to attach the cave to the side of the vivarium.
 Your snake will have to climb to reach it, providing it with much-needed exercise.
 If you use a heat lamp, you could even turn the flat top surface into a basking spot.

 There’s not much space inside for a heavier-bodied snake.
 The opening is 1.75 inches by 1.75 inches.
 It will suit smaller snakes such as corn snakes, garter snakes, and hognose snakes.
 You could use it for a juvenile ball python, but it probably won’t fit an adult female.

 If you have an arboreal (tree-climbing) species, providing climbing branches is absolutely essential.
 Green tree pythons, for example, are rarely seen not wrapped around a branch.

 Most species of snake will enjoy being able to climb.
 Even mostly terrestrial species, such as ball pythons, sometimes climb and explore in captivity.

 The Exo Terra Jungle Vine is one of the best climbing toys for snakes.
-It’s 6 feet long, and can be bent into any shape.
-You can create horizontal, vertical or bendy “branches.”
+It’s 6 feet long and can be bent into any shape.
+You can create horizontal, vertical or bendy branches.

 The vine itself is about the thickness of a finger, but it’s quite sturdy.
 You can also twist the vines together to make a thicker perch for your snake.

-One of the brilliant things about this product is its versatility.
+One of the best things about this product is its versatility.
 You can bend it into any number of shapes, allowing you to switch up your snake’s environment.
 It also looks realistic, despite being made of artificial materials.